National First XV Championship (New Zealand): Qualification

 Each province within the Chiefs region determines their own winner, followed by a knockout bracket.
-The knockout bracket incorporates multiple competitions, with the best ranked team from the Chiefs region in the Super 8 competition (either Hamilton Boys' High School, Rotorua Boys' High School, Tauranga Boys' College or New Plymouth Boys' High School) and in the Central North Island 1st XV competition playing each other.
-The winner of this match advances to the Chiefs semi-final, joined by the winner of a Chiefs playoff match (between the next two best ranked Super 8 Chiefs-region teams), a New Plymouth representative and a Waikato/Counties Manukau representative.
-The winner of each respective semi-final faces off in the Chiefs Cup Final.
-The winner of the final represents the Chiefs region in the National Top 4 Tournament.
+The bracket includes the highest-ranked Chiefs region team from the Super 8 competition (Hamilton Boys' High School, Rotorua Boys' High School, Tauranga Boys' College or New Plymouth Boys' High School) and the highest-ranked Chiefs region team from the Central North Island 1st XV competition.
+These teams play for a place in the Chiefs semi-final, joined by the winner of a Chiefs playoff match (between the next two highest-ranked Chiefs region teams from the Super 8), a New Plymouth representative and a Waikato/Counties Manukau representative.
+The winners of the semi-finals meet in the Chiefs Cup Final, and the champion represents the Chiefs region in the National Top 4 Tournament.